ashishtele/ashishtele.github.io/_posts/2026-09-16-Self_Improving_Agent_Loop.md

 ---

 **Footnote: Criteria drift.** [Research](https://arxiv.org/abs/2404.12272) shows evaluation criteria shift after reviewing model outputs.
 This is why our loop has human review *between* diagnosis and deploy — the criteria aren't static.

-*The nightly classifier prompt, the stream consumer skeleton, and the materialized view definition — say the word and I'll publish them.*